 Boys’ Lockdown (2020)

 What about?
 Certain circumstances put Chen and Key into each other’s romantic orbit.
-Yet, there is always something that prevented both from pursuing each.
+Yet, there is always something that prevents both from pursuing each other.
 But as they say, love always finds a way.
 In this case, pandemic restrictions could only go so far.
 Ultimately, both boys wanted more than just stealing glances and chance meetings.

 And so?
 Among the 5 titles on this Pinoy Boys Love list, Boys’ Lockdown has the most ‘boys love’ vibes.
 The Series attempts to jab at certain socio-political issues.
 Yet, the main romantic core puts the series into the familiar BL territory of Thailand and South Korea.
 Ultimately, all BL boils down to that elusive but inevitable kiss that could happen anywhere in its run.
 Alec and Ali showcase one of the best BL kisses among Pinoy BLs.